1. Blog

 Your dog’s flatulence could be from food sensitivity.
 If your dog’s gas is accompanied by diarrhea, inflamed skin, itchiness, or an ear infection, food allergies could be the culprit.

-If you can rule out disease and diet as the causes of your dog’s toots, their eating habits could be the culprit.
+If you can rule out disease and diet as the causes of your dog’s toots, their eating habits could be the culprit of their bad gas.

 If your furry friend eats with the speed of Usain Bolt, it’s time to look into getting a slow feeder to prevent serious consequences.